MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 ![Create PEM and CER files](/images/self-signed-cert/create-pem-cer.png)

-Copy the cer file to a location Windows can access (you can access the file from within Windows, but it is reccommended not to modify any of them and to make it easier, I just copy to a temp location at the root of the c directory which is found in the directory path of /mnt/c in WSL) https://www.howtogeek.com/261383/how-to-access-your-ubuntu-bash-files-in-windows-and-your-windows-system-drive-in-bash/
+Copy the cer file to a location Windows can access ( I just copy to a temp location at the root of the c directory which is found in the directory path of /mnt/c in WSL)

 ```bash
 cp $domain.cer /mnt/c/TEMP/